Equity 101: Bikes v. Bodies on Bikes

 It helps you think about what kind of parallel programming or investments you may need to consider to ensure an "improvement" does not speed up gentrification and displacement.

 And it gives you license to move beyond bikes and conceptualize “mobility” more broadly, to explore the range of social, economic, cultural, and other barriers to accessibility faced by people from and living in marginalized communities.

-The beauty of engaging in this kind of exercise – contrary to charges often leveled at equity advocates, myself included – is that it won’t make you anti-bike or anti-bike lane.
-What it may do is push you to ask yourself if you are truly planning for everyone and what might need to change, if you should find that you are not.
+Engaging in this kind of exercise – contrary to charges often leveled at equity advocates, myself included – does not make you anti-bike or anti-bike lane.
+What it will do instead is push you to ask yourself if you are truly planning for everyone and what might need to change, if you should find that you are not.

 It has long been held in mobility advocacy that making our streets safer for the most vulnerable road users makes them safer for everyone.
 The traumatic and tragic encounters between law enforcement and people of color unfolding in our streets and on the devices cradled in our hands make that mandate feel more imperative - and often more distant - than ever.

 While bike and mobility advocacy is unlikely to resolve this problem on its own, it is clear that the time for a shift in thinking is upon us.
 If we are to have any hope of designing safer, more accessible, more just, and more welcoming spaces and communities for all, our analytical frameworks cannot continue to privilege bikes over the bodies that ride them.